I’m in Ohio serving the public, creating media & music.

 I serve as an Executive Board Member of Education Section of the National Fire Prevention Association (NFPA).
 I also serve the state of Ohio as the chosen education network representative.

 I was recently elected to the President-Elect position for the Ohio Certified Public Manager® Society.
 I had been serving as Public Relations Chair for the past several years.
 We are beginning a renaissance and have been working with Cleveland State University as they reestablish the OCPM training program.
+In this role, I also serve as on the Advisory Board of the Ohio Certified Public Manager® program held at Cleveland State University.

 I serve as audio engineer and editor of the CRR Radio podcast.
 This is part of the IFE USA Branch Vision 20/20 project.
 I also assist with social media posting and maintenance/updates to the project web site.